johnny9/ESP-Miner/readme.md

 where xxx is the config file for your hardware version.
 You can see the list of available config files in the root of the repository.

+A custom board version is also possible with `config-custom.cvs`.
+A custom board needs to be based on an existing `devicemodel` and `asicmodel`.

 Note: if you are developing within a dev container, you will need to run the bitaxetool command from outside the container.
 Otherwise, you will get an error about the device not being found.

 ## Attributions